 The front of the glacier is characterized as a glacier coast.
 The adjacent coasts on both sides of the fiord are moderately steep rocky coasts.
-Along the southern side of the glacier, the cliffs are quite steep.
+Along the southern side of the glacier, the cliffs are quite steep (Fig.7.16).
 A few kilometres from the glacier front, the rocky coasts are replaced by steep talus coasts (applies to both sides of the fiord).
 The talus coasts in their turn are replaced by rocky coasts.

 It is not advisable to approach the glacier front by boat due to the significant danger from calving events.
 The glacier lobe has dammed three lakes along its descent towards the fiord implying that water release events underneath the glacier into the fiord are likely, with potential danger to nearby boats.
-Further, it is difficult to approach the glacier front by boat because of densely packed calved ice, see Fig. 7.11.
-It is worst in the northern part of the fiord in front of the glacier, but calved ice is found widespread in the area owing to a high calved ice production from the nearby glaciers Akullersuup Sermia and Kangiata Nuaanta Sermia.
-If the ice situation permits, it is possible to land a boat only few kilometres from the southern side of the glacier front, on the west side of the Narsaq point.
-Locally, the ice has smoothed the cliffs and formed roche moutonnée which can easily be reached from smaller boats, see Fig. 7.12 and 7.13.
-From here, it is possible to cross Narsaq point at a certain level above and in a distance to the fiord, where the cliffs are less steep.
+Further, it is difficult to approach the glacier front by boat because of densely packed calved ice, see Fig. 7.17 and 7.18.
+In the northern part of the fiord and in front of the glacier, the calved ice is most dense.
+Calved ice is found widespread in the area owing to a high calved ice production from the nearby glaciers Akullersuup Sermia and Kangiata Nuaanta Sermia.
+If the ice situation permits, it is possible to land a boat only few kilometres from the southern side of the glacier front, on the west side of the Narsaq point (Fig. 7.19 and 7.20).
+From here, it is possible to cross Narsaq point.
 In this area, the surface between outcropping bedrock and large boulders is often covered by tundra vegetation, locally rather thick, wet and pond-like (Fig. 7.14 and 7.15).

-Fig. 7.11 Photo of the southern part of Narsap Sermia and the ice filled Godthåbsfjord in front of the glacier.
+Fig. 7.17 Panorama of the glacier front of Narsap Sermia and the ice filled Godthåbsfjord in front of the glacier.
 Narsaq point is seen in the right part of the photo.
-See Fig. 3.2 for a photo of the highly crevassed, floating glacier tongue taken from helicopter.
+See Fig. 3.2, 7.12 and 7.18 to see the highly crevassed nature of the floating glacier tongue.